aarhusstadsarkiv/aarhusarkivet-v2/README.md

 ## About

-This repo is client built using [stadsarkiv-client](https://github.com/aarhusstadsarkiv/stadsarkiv-client)
+This repo is a client built using [stadsarkiv-client](https://github.com/aarhusstadsarkiv/stadsarkiv-client)

 See above READMEs for more information about server setup.